 On the early S without the self-closing port door, if the charge port door is stuck closed and all the buttons are no help try the “karate chop”.
 Hit the right-most edge of the door with authority and it should pop open.
 Moisture on magnets or misaligned magnets is usually the culprit.

-If your UMC is plugged in properly and there’s no green light try pressing the reset button on the back of the unit.
+If your MC (Mobile Connector) is plugged in properly and there’s no green light try pressing the reset button on the back of the unit (Gen 1) or unplugging for 1 minute and plugging it back in (Gen 2).

-If your UMC doesn’t unlock, open the trunk, find a little door on the Driver side, and pop it off.
+If your UMC doesn’t unlock, open the trunk, find a little door on the driver’s side, and pop it off.
 There is a small lever, which when moved, releases the Charging Plug.
-This was only on some cars – perhaps the 2014-2015 Model S and then all newer cars. (@drrob).
+Note that the older Model S cars did not have this option.

 This section goes over some important safety tips, including making the car safe and comfortable for pets and passengers while parked.